ASGAlex/flame_spatial_grid/doc/cell_layers.md

 ## Collision approximation

-In a game, you might have a situation where some of the game objects do not need to have very accurate information about collisions.
+In a game, you might have a situation where some of game objects do not need to have very accurate information about collisions.
 For example, imagine that your NPC might be in two modes: random walking and chasing.
 In the second mode, it needs to know exact collision information because it tries to chase and hit a player and needs to avoid any small obstacles.
 Whereas in the first